Challenges in Restructuring Community-based Moderation: Background

-Similarly, WMF developed tools such as the \textit{Objective Revision Evaluation Service (ORES)}, which uses machine learning to score the quality of revisions and assesses the probability that the revision will be removed \citep{halfaker_ores_2020}.
-They also developed \textit{Edit Filters}, which apply basic heuristics about unwanted contributions and can prevent the revision, warn the user against making it, or tag the edit for review by others \citep{vaseva_you_2020}.
-These types of automated moderation tools can prove very helpful for community-based moderation where communities, reliant on volunteers, often struggling with insufficient resources for moderation activities \cite{gillespie2020content}.
-To address these types of labor shortages, some communities develop their own moderation tools including bots \cite{geiger_bots_2014, kiene20bots} and external applications \citep{geiger_work_2010}.
+Similarly, WMF developed tools such as the \textit{Objective Revision Evaluation Service (ORES)}, which uses machine learning to assess the probability that the revision will be damaging \citep{halfaker_ores_2020} and \textit{Edit Filters}, which applies basic heuristics about unwanted contributions to prevent certain revisions, warn users against making them, or tag edits for review \citep{vaseva_you_2020}.
+Furthermore, automated moderation tools can prove helpful for community-based moderation when communities, reliant on volunteers, demonstrate insufficient resources for moderation activities \cite{gillespie2020content}.
+To address these labor shortages, many communities develop their own moderation tools including bots \cite{geiger_bots_2014, kiene20bots} and external applications \citep{geiger_work_2010}.